-Water was mainly consumed for cleaning construction machinery the Group used for trading or hiring.
 The Group actively promotes the importance of water conservation to its employees.
-Since the Group's business operations do not involve significant water management related risks, no relevant target is set during Year 2021.
-Although the water consumed from the Group's business operation is immaterial, the Group posted eye-catching reminders around the washrooms and the main office, the Group also regularly inspects water taps to prevent leakages.
+Since the Group's business operations do not involve significant water management related risks, no relevant target was set during 2022.
+During 2022, the Group's total water consumption intensity decreased significantly year-on-year to approximately 0.20 m per employee (2021: approximately 5.25 m per employee).
+The decrease in the Group's total water consumption intensity was mainly due to the Group's disposal of its entire interests in Yummy Network in 2022.
+The Group posted eye-catching reminders around the washrooms and the main office, the Group also regularly inspects water taps to prevent leakages.

-The table below shows the key environmental performance indicators of water consumed by the Group's operation during Year 2021:
+The table below shows the key environmental performance indicators of water consumed by the Group's operations:

-Indicator Unit Year 2021 Year 2020
+Indicators Units 2022 2021

-Total water consumption m3 105 111.00
+Total water consumption m3 3.00 105.00

-Total water consumption Intensity m3 per employee 5.25 3.96 3
+Total water consumption intensity m3 per employee 0.20 5.25

-Due to the geographical location of our office, the Group did not encounter any problem in sourcing water that is fit for purpose.
+Due to the geographical location of its office, the Group did not encounter any problem in sourcing water that was fit for purpose in 2022.